mpickpt/mana/mpi-proxy-split/README.md

     near future.

 3. Note `MANA_ROOT_DIR/contrib/mpi-proxy-split/Makefile_configure.in`
-    for additional customization (for example, not Cori, not MPICH).
+    for additional customization (for example, not Perlmutter, not MPICH).

 4. OPTIONAL: Probably the `configure` above suffices.
 But if `mpicc -show` indicates a flag `-lxml2` anyway, then this will create a dependency on